 With few other opportunities available, my grandfather joined the British Army cadets as a teenager.
 I remember he was always keen to stress his Britishness, perhaps because of the anti-Irish abuse he experienced from an early age.
 I remember his stories about serving in the Royal Hampshire Regiment in Kashmir and Palestine during the 1930s.
 Then, during the Second World War, he became a ‘Desert Rat’ with the British Army in North Africa, before fighting his way through Italy, France and Germany.
 He survived the war, but was quickly shipped out again, against his will: this time to Palestine (where the picture above was taken).
 Because of this, he missed my mother’s birth in December 1945, but made it back to London just a few years later.
 He died in 1992 having never returned to Ireland.

-My mother, who now lives near Cheddar in the west of England, turned 70 last December.
+Jack’s daughter, my mother, now lives in the west of England, near Bristol.
 She loves history and literature and has a library at the back of her home — a house shared with my father, two cats and a few vintage motorbikes.
 She’s also interested in politics and has recently grown worried about the ‘migrant crisis’ and what it will mean for Britain — which of course, fairly or unfairly, fed into the recent referendum on EU membership.